Phonons from Density-Functional Perturbation Theory using the All-Electron Full-Potential Linearized Augmented Plane-Wave Method FLEUR: Conclusion and Outlook

 This paper serves as evidence that reliable and efficient phonon calculations with DFPT are possible in the FLAPW method.
-The computational efficiency can be further advanced by the full implementation of phonon symmetries~\cite{RevModPhys.40.1}.
+The computational efficiency can be further advanced by the full implementation of phonon symmetries~\cite{RevModPhys.40.1} as well as the implementation of effective parallelization strategies.
 The extension to polar materials~\cite{PhysRevB.1.910}, and the implementation of the spin-orbit coupling~\cite{PhysRevB.78.045119}, non-collinear magnetism~\cite{PhysRevB.99.184404}, different exchange correlation functionals such as the generalized gradient approximation (GGA)~\cite{PhysRevLett.107.216402}, a van-der-Waals functional~\cite{Grimme-D3:10} or the extension to strongly correlated electrons systems using Hubbard $U$ (DFPT+U)~\cite{PhysRevB.101.064305} are straightforward and are subject to future work.

 Finally, the successful implementation of the DFPT formalism for phonons provides a motivation to translate the algorithm to other types of perturbations, \textit{e.g.}\ to gain insight about responses to external electric~\cite{PhysRevB.75.115116} or magnetic fields~\cite{PhysRevB.99.184404}.